 DSLR & External Camera Integration

 Want sharper photos with that unmistakable professional look?
-ALIVE supports connecting external DSLR and mirrorless cameras — giving you full control over image quality straight from the booth.
+ALIVE supports connecting external DSLR and mirrorless cameras on both iPad and Windows — giving you full control over image quality straight from the booth.

 Why Use an External Camera?

-The iPad camera is solid for most setups, but a DSLR takes your output to another level:
+The built-in device camera is solid for most setups, but a DSLR takes your output to another level:

 |---|---|---|